 you want that impression to be a positive one.

 the way you present yourself, that is the way you're dressed and the way you initially address someone, is the way you will be judged!

 This first impression can let you down but once you understand the messages your appearance is giving out and you want to do something about it - YOU CAN!
-If there's something you want to achieve you can influence the way people think about you by how you choose to look.
+If there's something you want to achieve you can influence the way people think about you by how you choose to look and by your behaviour.

 Dress to the occasion - casual, conservative or fun - but friendly and positive body language is the same whatever situation you're in.